simulation-based-inference/simulation-based-inference.github.io/_posts/2023-02-28-recurrent-connectivity-structure-controls-the-emergence-of-co-tuned-excitation-and-inhibition.md

 ---
-title: Recurrent connectivity structure controls the emergence of co-tuned excitation and inhibition
+title: "Recurrent connectivity structure controls the emergence of co-tuned excitation and inhibition"
 categories:
   - paper
 tags: